trendmicro/cloudone-community/Workload-Security/Integration/aws-python-amazon-inspector-integration/README.md

 Background Information

-Amazon Inspector is the assessment service which is for security issues and vulnerabilities to help improve the security and compliance in AWS environment.
-Inspector continuously scans your AWS workloads for vulnerabilities.
+Amazon Inspector is the assessment service that is used to help improve the security compliance in AWS environment.
+Inspector continuously scans AWS workloads looking for vulnerabilities.
 AWS Inspector maintains a knowledge base of rules including two types of assessment, Network Based Type and Host Based Type.
 We are more interested in the Host Based Type which includes Common vulnerability exposures (CVEs).
 Trend Micro Cloud One Workload Security IPS rules protect against Common vulnerability exposures (CVEs).
 Each rule has a designated CVEs that it protects against.
 In this case Amazon Inspector is acting as IDS (Intrusion Detection Service) and Trend Micro Cloud One Workload Security is acting as IPS (Intrusion Protection Service).